-Academic Career: UGRD
+Academic Career: Undergraduate

 Course Component: Lecture

 Grade Component: Letter Grade

-Course Requirements: LVL: Sophomore
+Course Requirements: LVL: SOPHOMORE

-MUSIC 1136 - 19TH CENTURY MUSIC
+MUSIC 1320 - AMERICAN MUSIC

 Minimum Credits: 3 Maximum Credits: 3

-This course concentrates on works by 19th century composers who exhibited distinctive individual styles.
-Discussions include early

-romanticism, the radical wing, the classical reaction, nationalism, the rebirth of French music, and late romanticism.

-Academic Career: UGRD Course Component: Lecture

-Grade Component: LG/SNC Elective Basis

-MUSIC 1226 - CLASSICAL AND EARLY ROMANTIC

-Minimum Credits: 3

-Maximum Credits: 3

-The course will begin a few decades before 1750, tracing the new stylistic trends that grew up in Italy and France during Bach's lifetime, and will continue through Mozart, Haydn, and Beethoven to the composers of the early nineteenth century who still composed within the classical aesthetic, e.g. Schubert, Schumann, and Mendelssohn.

-Academic Career: UGRD Course Component: Lecture

-Grade Component: LG/SNC Elective Basis

-MUSIC 1228 - LATE ROMNTIC & ERLY 20TH CNTUR

-Minimum Credits: 3

-Maximum Credits: 3

-This course will begin with the more revolutionary nineteenth-century composers who worked in Paris--Chopin, Berlioz, Liszt--and trace the breakdown of tonality and the emergence of new styles and structural principles in the late nineteenth and twentieth centuries.

-Academic Career: UGRD Course Component: Lecture

-Grade Component: LG/SNC Elective Basis

-MUSIC 1270 - MUSIC, CULTURE & TECHNOLOGY

-Minimum Credits: 3

-Maximum Credits: 3

-Students will engage with major social, historical, and cultural issues affecting music technology in the West from the phonograph in

-the 19th century to the iPhone in the 21st.

-Academic Career: UGRD Course Component: Lecture Grade Component: Letter Grade

-Course Requirements: LVL: SOPHOMORE

-MUSIC 1320 - MUSIC IN NORTH AMERICA

-Minimum Credits: 3

-Maximum Credits: 3

-The course will focus on the major genres crucial to the understanding of music in American life, both written and unwritten as well as
+The course will focus on the major genres crucial to the understanding of music in American life, both written and unwritten as well as popular,

-popular, vernacular and classical.
+vernacular and classical.
 Special attention will be given to the results of acculturation.

-Academic Career: UGRD Course Component: Lecture
+Academic Career: Undergraduate Course Component: Lecture

 Grade Component: LG/SNC Elective Basis

 MUSIC 1396 - MUSIC IN SOCIETY

 Minimum Credits: 3 Maximum Credits: 3

-"Music in society" is a multi-perspective humanities study of musical activity in the United States.
+"Music in Society" is a multi-perspective humanities study of musical activity in the United States.
 It draws on techniques and perspectives of historical studies, ethnology, music business, and professional concerns to develop a cultural and historical understanding of music in American life.
-The course focuses on the types of organizations and environments in which music occurs, and the function of the music in the lives of the participants.
+The course focuses on the types of organizations and environments in which music occurs, and the function of the music in the lives of the

-Academic Career: UGRD Course Component: Lecture

-Grade Component: LG/SNC Elective Basis Course Requirements: LVL: Sophomore

-MUSIC 1750 - SPECIAL TOPICS

-Minimum Credits: 1 Maximum Credits: 1

-The study of special topics in the discipline of music.

-Academic Career: UGRD

-Course Component: Directed Studies Grade Component: LG/SNC Elective Basis

-MUSIC 1901 - INDEPENDENT STUDY

-Minimum Credits: 1 Maximum Credits: 3
+participants.

-Independent study is elected by students who are making significant use of university resources in an independent project not related to any regularly offered course.
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: LVL: Sophomore Independent study is elected by students who are making significant use of university resources in an independent project not related to any regularly offered course.
 The project is often off campus, but with some guidance from sponsoring faculty member(s).

-Academic Career: UGRD

-Course Component: Independent Study Grade Component: LG/SNC Elective Basis

-MUSIC 1955 - VISL PERFORMING ARTS CAPSTONE

-Minimum Credits: 3 Maximum Credits: 3 Academic Career: UGRD Course Component: Seminar

-Grade Component: LG/SNC Elective Basis

-Course Requirements: PREQ: HAA 0010, HAA 1010; HAA 0211; MUSIC 0411; THEA 0805 and (THEA 0805 or THEA 0806);

-Senior

-MUSIC 1970 - UG TEACHING ASSISTANT EXPERNC

-Minimum Credits: 1 Maximum Credits: 3

-This course involves student participation as an Undergraduate teaching assistant (UTA) for a music course under the supervision of a
+Academic Career: Undergraduate Course Component: Independent Study Grade Component: LG/SNC Elective Basis MUSIC 1955 - VISUAL AND PERFORMING ARTS CAPSTONE Minimum Credits: 3 Maximum Credits: 3 Academic Career: Undergraduate Course Component: Seminar Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: HAA 0010, HAA 1010; MUSIC 0211; MUSIC 0411; THEA 0104 and (THEA 0805 or THEA 0806); Senior MUSIC 1970 - UNDERGRADUATE TEACHING ASSISTANT EXPERIENCE Minimum Credits: 1 Maximum Credits: 3 This course involves student participation as an Undergraduate teaching assistant (UTA) for a music course under the supervision of a faculty member.

-faculty member.